The Essential Guide to Overcoming Panic Attacks: A Step by Step Resource

 Knowledge is power!

-Eliminate Possible Diet & Lifestyle Triggers
+Eliminate Possible Dietary & Lifestyle Triggers

 The intense physical and mental effects of a panic attack can be instigated or made worse by certain dietary and lifestyle factors.

-Food allergens such as gluten can cause an autoimmune response in the body that can cause an imbalance in brain chemicals as well as chronic inflammation – that can lead to feelings of anxiety and the potential for panic attacks.
+Food allergens such as gluten can cause an autoimmune response in the body that can cause an imbalance in brain chemicals as well as chronic inflammation – which can lead to feelings of anxiety and the potential for panic attacks.

 Legal and illegal drugs that affect the brain and nervous system can contribute to panic attacks – either through their excessive use or the result of discontinuation.

 The use of powerful drugs like amphetamines and cocaine can cause panic attacks.
+As well as the withdrawals that come with stopping the use of drugs such as alcohol and opiates.

 While it's easy to put lip service to making “life changes,” it can be much more complicated than that.

-In many instances such as quitting a stressful job you hate or getting out of an abusive relationship – having a plan or seeking the help of others is often necessary and may involve many different factors.
+In many instances, such as quitting a stressful job you hate or getting out of an abusive relationship – having a plan or seeking the help of others is often necessary and may involve many different factors.

 Eliminating caffeine was the very first step I took to overcome my panic attacks in my late teen years.

-By eliminating caffeine I greatly reduced the number of panic attacks I experienced.
+By eliminating caffeine, I greatly reduced the number of panic attacks I experienced.

 Start a Daily Practice